 A TV Producer is a person who is responsible for managing the entire creation of a television program or series, from conception and development to post-production.

-Their job includes overseeing all elements of production, such as budgeting, hiring and directing crew members, scheduling shoots, negotiating contracts with talent agencies and casting actors, liaising with networks or sponsors, and other duties related to the pre-production and production stages of a television show.
+Their job includes overseeing all production elements, such as budgeting, hiring and directing crew members, scheduling shoots, negotiating contracts with talent agencies and casting actors, liaising with networks or sponsors, and other duties related to a television show’s pre-production and production stages.

-In post-production, a TV Producer will work alongside editors to make sure that footage from each scene is organized properly, making sure that it accurately reflects the story that was initially envisioned.
+In post-production, a TV Producer will work alongside editors to ensure that footage from each scene is organized correctly and accurately reflects the initially envisioned story.